 Bathe yourself in Aquasana filtered water for noticeably healthier, more moisturized skin and hair.

-Engineered to maximize potent filtration media for ultimate performance.
+Intelligently engineered to maximize potent filtration media for ultimate performance.

 The Aquasana Rhino's unique upflow, dual tank design increases water contact time with contaminant grabbing media and prevents clogging or media channeling.